ryanabach/MMAT/README.md

 MMAT will determine which Group Policies have been set for a target user/computer and cross-reference against its built-in list of supported MDM policies.
 MMAT will then generate both XML and HTML reports indicating the level of support for each Group Policy in terms of MDM equivalents.

+MMAT version 2.0 contains the following changes: three new columns were added  - MDM CSP Name, MDM CSP setting URI, and Windows OS Version.
+There are additional supported settings including Security and Windows Firewall settings.

 To run this tool follow the instructions below: